Best daily deals

 The Apple AirPods Pro (2nd generation) lays on a wooden surface next to the Apple AirPods Pro (1st generation), earbuds in open cases, shot from above.

-Our full-length versus piece reveals the Sony WF-1000XM3 to be the better earphones when compared to the Apple AirPods Pro (1st generation), but it comes down to a matter of personal preference.
+Our full-length versus piece reveals the Sony WF-1000XM3 to be the better earphones when compared to the Apple AirPods Pro (1st generation), but it comes down to personal preference.
 Unless ANC is your priority, in which case the AirPods Pro (1st generation) has the better noise canceling.
 Of course, if you wonder which AirPods Pro to grab, we’ve analyzed that too.

 What’s more, if you want to have the option to exercise with your earphones worry-free, either set of the Apple AirPods Pro is the better option for the IPX4-certification.
 Listeners who want better sound quality come up about even with matching sound quality scores of a very good 9.7.